commercialhaskell/stack/doc/build_command.md

 !!! warning

-    Due to a bug, if there is more than one executable in a project package or more than one project package with an executable, the Haddock documentation for the `Main` module of one executable will overwrite the Haddock documentation for others.
+    Due to a bug, if there is more than one executable (including test suites and benchmarks) in a project package or more than one project package with an executable, the Haddock documentation for the `Main` module of one executable will overwrite the Haddock documentation for others.

 ### `--[no-]haddock-internal` flag